sushantkapare-dev/AWS_Devops_Zero_to_Hero/AWS/𝐀𝐖𝐒 𝐄𝐂𝐑 𝐒𝐞𝐫𝐯𝐢𝐜𝐞/set1.md

 ## What is AWS Elastic Container Registry (ECR), and how does it fit into a DevOps environment?

-Answer: AWS ECR is a fully managed container registry service that allows you to store, manage, and deploy Docker container images.
+AWS ECR is a fully managed container registry service that allows you to store, manage, and deploy Docker container images.
 It fits into a DevOps environment by providing a secure and scalable solution for storing container images, making it an integral part of the container orchestration process.

 ## Explain the key components of AWS ECR and their roles, including repositories, images, and image layers.

-Answer:
 — Repositories: Repositories are used to organize and store container images.
 — Images: Images are the individual versions of container applications stored within repositories.
 — Image Layers: Images consist of multiple layers, each representing a portion of the image.

 ## How can you create and manage ECR repositories using AWS CLI or SDKs?
 Provide an example command to create a repository.

-Answer: You can create and manage ECR repositories using the AWS CLI.
+ You can create and manage ECR repositories using the AWS CLI.
 To create a repository, you can use the following command:

 aws ecr create-repository — repository-name MyRepository